joaobaptistasantos/SafeSteth/README.md

 7. With the 'Connect' option selected, click 'M' again on the stethoscope
 8. Wait unitl the connected menu appears and click 'M' on the stethoscope in order to start, or stop, streaming

+### Notes

-If it is the first usage it's required to pair the stethoscope on the Bluetooth settings on your's Android device.
+* If it is the first usage it's required to pair the stethoscope on the Bluetooth settings on your's Android device.

 ## Requirements